Cognex-ID/phonegap-manateeworks-v3/README.md

 ### Setting up your app

-  Add a button to index.html which will handle the call to the scanning function
+  Add a button to index.html that will handle the call to the scanning function

 ```html
 <button onClick="mwbScanner.startScanning();" style="width:80%;margin:15%;height:180px">scan</button>